A topic from the subject of Inorganic Chemistry in Chemistry.

 Conclusion:

-In this experiment, we successfully investigated the enthalpy change (ΔH) in the reaction between sodium hydroxide (NaOH) and hydrochloric acid (HCl).
-By monitoring the temperature change and using the appropriate formula, we were able to determine whether the reaction was exothermic or endothermic, gaining insights into its spontaneity and energetics.
+In this experiment, we investigated the enthalpy change (ΔH) in the reaction between sodium hydroxide (NaOH) and hydrochloric acid (HCl).
+By monitoring the temperature change and using the appropriate formula, we determined whether the reaction was exothermic or endothermic, gaining insights into its spontaneity and energetics.
 This experiment serves as a valuable demonstration of the principles of thermodynamics and reaction dynamics in chemistry.

 Share on: